DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/quickstarts/1_client_credentials.md

 ```

 {{% notice note %}}
-.. note:: The protocol used in this Template is ``https`` and the port is set to 5001 when running on Kestrel or a random one on IISExpress.
-You can change that in the ``Properties\launchSettings.json`` file.
-For production scenarios you should always use ``https``.
+The protocol used in this Template is *https* and the port is set to 5001 when running on Kestrel or a random one on IISExpress.
+You can change that in the *Properties\launchSettings.json* file.
+For production scenarios you should always use *https*.
 {{% /notice %}}